OpenEvalProject/evals/manuscripts/elife-71476/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01bmjkv45 Friedrich Miescher Institute for Biomedical Research Basel Switzerland
+1. Friedrich Miescher Institute for Biomedical Research Basel Switzerland ([ROR:01bmjkv45](https://ror.org/01bmjkv45))
-2. https://ror.org/02s6k3f65 Faculty of Science, University of Basel Basel Switzerland
+2. Faculty of Science, University of Basel Basel Switzerland ([ROR:02s6k3f65](https://ror.org/02s6k3f65))

 † Corresponding author

 ## Abstract

 The experience of coupling between motor output and visual feedback is necessary for the development of visuomotor skills and shapes visuomotor integration in visual cortex.
 Whether these experience-dependent changes of responses in V1 depend on modifications of the local circuit or are the consequence of circuit changes outside of V1 remains unclear.
-Here, we probed the role of N -methyl- d -aspartate (NMDA) receptor-dependent signaling, which is known to be involved in neuronal plasticity, in mouse primary visual cortex (V1) during visuomotor development.
+Here, we probed the role of N-methyl-d-aspartate (NMDA) receptor-dependent signaling, which is known to be involved in neuronal plasticity, in mouse primary visual cortex (V1) during visuomotor development.
 We used a local knockout of NMDA receptors and a photoactivatable inhibition of CaMKII in V1 during the first visual experience to probe for changes in neuronal activity in V1 as well as the influence on performance in a visuomotor task.
 We found that a knockout of NMDA receptors before, but not after, first visuomotor experience reduced responses to unpredictable stimuli, diminished the suppression of predictable feedback in V1, and impaired visuomotor skill learning later in life.
 Our results demonstrate that NMDA receptor-dependent signaling in V1 is critical during the first visuomotor experience for shaping visuomotor integration and enabling visuomotor skill learning.

 ## Introduction